viperproject/chalice2silver/README.txt

     sbt test

     The test suite consists of Chalice files and their corresponding pretty-printed SIL translations.
-An test failure is reported if the output of Chalice2SIL does not match the corresponding translation.
+A test failure is reported if the output of Chalice2SIL does not match the corresponding translation.
 If the Chalice program cannot be parsed or type-checked, or if there is no corresponding SIL program, the fact is reported, but not counted as a